dehuszar/hashistack-config/README.md

 From bare-metal, this gets a little more difficult as you lose a lot of the niceties and abstractions that come with automated VM deployment; and doing things like injecting env vars or terminating the instance and redeploying aren't as effortless.
 I try to use (where I know how) HashiCorp tools exclusively.
 I fall back to a light layer of ansible just to get a few key pieces in place before the code that follows kicks in.

 There are some [great tools](https://github.com/solo-io/packer-builder-arm-image) that help in making a "golden image" which could be written to an SD card or a RPi network boot setup.
-I would love to get to that beautiful place, but it are out of scope for the moment.
+I would love to get to that beautiful place, but it is out of scope for the moment.
 I would gladly include or make reference to any implementations that try to tackle these upgrades.

 This is a gigantic work-in-progress and I am still (and will always be) a student of Linux, microservice architecture, and general infrastructure development.
 So if you see something dumb, dangerous, confusing, or that could be done more efficiently, I implore you to file an issue.
 I would be happy to receive feedback.